pyth-network/pyth-client/README.md

 This command runs a recent pyth-client docker image that already has the necessary dependencies installed.
 Therefore, once the container is running, all you have to do is run `cd pyth-client && ./scripts/build.sh`.
+Note that updates to the `pyth-client` directory made inside the docker container will be persisted to the host filesystem (which is probably desirable).

 ### Fuzzing